junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 (Chap.
 3) Dean has no body but only eyes, "like the one painted on Missouri's round table"

-(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap (put a "Not a Chapter" by the chapter title), then Chap 3's after-work notes link to appendix (once published and have link); Appendix after-work notes add the Amelia-Sam joke about "Kid" from Chap 4-3
+(during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap (put a "Not a Chapter" by the chapter title), then Chap 3's after-work notes link to appendix (once published and have link); "Supplements" ("Not a Chapter") add the Amelia-Sam joke about "Kid" from Chap 4-3

 (Chap.
 1-5) add more flashback, broken!Cas & god!Cas & Leviathan year & Purgatory time, emphasize more on the damage they've done, and the mental states those past caused them